Animated mapping: History

 The concept of animated maps began in the 1930s but did not become more developed by cartographers until the 1950s.
 In 1959, Norman Thrower published Animated Cartography, discussing the use of animated maps in adding a new dimension that was difficult to express in static maps: time.
 These early maps were created by drawing "snap-shots" of static maps, putting a series of maps together to form a scene, and creating animation through photography tricks (Thrower 1959).
 Such early maps rarely had an associated scale, legends or oriented themselves to lines of longitude or latitude.

 With the development of computers in the 1960s and 1970s, animation programs were developed allowing the growth of animation in mapping.
 Waldo Tobler created one of the first computer-generated map animations, using a 3-D computer-generated map to portray population growth over a specified time in Detroit.
 Hal Moellering created another animated map in 1976 representing a spatiotemporal pattern in traffic accidents.

-Further development in the animated maps was stalled until the 1990s due to a lack of animation in academics, financial restrictions on research, and lack of distribution means.
+Further development in animated maps was stalled until the 1990s due to a lack of animation in academics, financial restrictions on research, and lack of distribution means.
 In the 1990s, however, the invention of faster, more efficient computers, compact discs, and the Internet solved such problems.
 Today, there are many free options for hosting animated maps online, including YouTube and GitHub.
 Internet GIS and web mapping both make extensive use of animated maps, particularly when showing time.
 Because of the nature of the internet, this may lead to the distribution of misinformation and contribute to the infodemic.